Video above by Jody White Productions, LLC

 By Diane Bukowski, VOD editor

 October 20, 2021

-LANSING, MI--Ingham County Prosecutor Carol Siemon, the keynote speaker at the Oct.
-14 Second Look Rally, spoke in support of statewide sentencing reforms, including legislation that “would allow courts to re-evaluate sentencing after inmates serve a certain amount of time in prison.”
+Ingham County Prosecutor Carol Siemon, the keynote speaker at the Oct.
+14 rally, spoke in support of statewide sentencing reforms, including legislation that “would allow courts to re-evaluate sentencing after inmates serve a certain amount of time in prison.”